acidtib/mozambique-api-wrapper/README.md

 # Mozambique Here API Wrapper
 A simple wrapper to use the [Mozambique Here API](https://github.com/HugoDerave/ApexLegendsAPI/blob/master/README.md).
 Please refer to the API docs to undestand the inputs and expected results.

+Please refer to DOCS.md to see a simple documentation for the NPM package

 ### Installation

 Install the package